Snowfork/BTRST-Contracts/docs/development-and-deployment.md

 npx hardhat deploy --network mainnet  --reset --verbose
 ```

-**Note:** (The initial foundation address is given ALL BTRUST tokens initially, and also has guardian control over Governance until they abdicate that role)
+**Note:** (The initial foundation address is given ALL BTRST tokens initially, and also has guardian control over Governance until they abdicate that role)